 This page aims to be a one-stop spot for all your local data needs.
 As possible, data at the county level will be posted here on a range of issues to help you document economic conditions in your community.

-For special data requests please contact Tazra Mitchell at firstname.lastname@example.org.
+For special data requests, please contact Alexandra Sirota at firstname.lastname@example.org.

 County Level Data

-For state level analysis of economic indicators visit the Propserity Watch page.
+For state level analysis of economic indicators visit the Prosperity Watch page.